-Here, six jurors sit in a room: three black, three white, four men, two women.
-That’s how many juror decided unanimously to let off George Zimmerman for the shooting of unarmed black teenager Trayvon Martin.
-Martin’s killer is just one name in a long list of similar acquittals.
+Here, six jurors sit in a room (three black, three white, four men, two women).
+That’s how many real-life jurors decided unanimously to let off George Zimmerman for the shooting of unarmed black teenager Trayvon Martin, just one name in a long list of similar acquittals.
 In a tightly written 80-minutes, Goins explores the question: how could this happen?

-His answer, such as it is, requires insightful peeks into both American justice and varied perspectives of Americans white and black.
-Goins plays Bill, a successful black business man, who has much in common with and much he resents about fellow juror Brandon (Travoye Joiner), a younger African American who looks to female juror Ramona (Erin Stewart) as a mother figure.
+His answer, such as it is, requires insightful peeks into both American justice and the varied perspectives of Americans white and black.
+Goins plays Bill, a successful black businessman, who has much in common with and much he resents about fellow juror Brandon (Travoye Joiner), a younger African American who looks to female juror Ramona (Erin Stewart) as a mother figure.

 The jury is deadlocked in considering whether a white man was justified in a killing because he felt threatened by an unarmed black teenager.
 Brandon recalls his acting classes and asks the jury to reenact scenes from the trial.

 This feels like a dramatic pretense at first, but proves remarkably successful.
 It allows Goins to alternate between empathetic portrayals of black victims and white killers — including dialog taken from real cases (“I’m in my car, why do I have to put out my cigarette”) — and courtroom deliberations which reveal insight into different viewpoints.